MordechaiHadad/bob/README.md

 - `bob erase`

-Erase any change bob ever made including: neovim installation, neovim installs and registry changes
+Erase any change bob ever made including neovim installation, neovim installs and registry changes.

 - `bob ls`
   List all installed and used versions